Layers of the Earth Facts

 Let’s explore some facts about the layers of the earth!
 Then, why not take a look at the activities to support your learning in the section at the end to test what you have learned?

-The Earth is made of three layers that are just like an onion – the crust, the mantle and the core.
+The Earth is made of three layers that are just like an onion.
+These are the crust, the mantle and the core.

 Under all that pressure, it actually can’t melt.
 Are you ready for this?
 It is between 9,000 and 13,000 degrees Fahrenheit (4,982 and 7,204 degrees Celsius) in temperature.

-When you consider that a kettle reaches 212 degrees Fahrenheit (100 degrees Celsius) at boiling point, then you can imagine just how hot the inside of the Earth is.
+When you consider that a kettle reaches 212 degrees Fahrenheit (100 degrees Celsius) at boiling point, then you can imagine just how hot the inside of the Earth is!